* Time Warner Cable, Fox deadlocked on retransmission fees

 Broadcast TV networks have struggled with falling ratings as viewers spend more time watching cable networks, or catching shows on the Internet at sites like Hulu.com.
 Broadcasters also say they are grappling with rising programming costs, particularly with sports.

-The broadcasters now want to rework their business model to mimic that of cable networks, which earn revenue from both advertising and affiliate fees paid by cable and satellite service providers.
+The broadcasters now want to rework their business model to be more like that of cable networks, which earn revenue from both advertising and affiliate fees paid by cable and satellite service providers.

 Fox Networks Chief Executive Tony Vinciquerra told Reuters on Tuesday that $1 a subscriber would be a “reasonable step” in the right direction and predicted other broadcasters might follow suit.
 [ID:nN29201947]

-Time Warner Cable, which split off from parent Time Warner Inc (TWX.N) earlier this year, is also negotiating on behalf of Bright House Networks.
-(Reporting by Yinka Adegoke, editing by Tiffany Wu and Matthew Lewis)
+Time Warner Cable, which split off from parent Time Warner Inc TWX.N earlier this year, is also negotiating on behalf of Bright House Networks.
+(Reporting by Yinka Adegoke, editing by Tiffany Wu and Matthew Lewis, Gary Hill)